Students who are interested in applying for federal financial aid are encouraged to apply by June 1

 federal direct loans.

-When a student who is receiving a Pell grant, FSEOG and/or family educational loan withdraws from the
+When a student who is receiving a Pell grant, FSEOG and/or a federal direct loan

-the number of days the student actually attended.
-If a student withdraws or stops attending classes
+of days the student actually attended.
+If a student withdraws or stops attending

-after completing at least 60 percent of the semester/session, the student is eligible for 100 percent
+classes after completing at least 60 percent of the term, the student is eligible